Kristina Taylor (President)

 Robert W. Berliner, Jr., is a practicing mediator and an accomplished attorney, and has been a principal in many real estate and other business ventures.
 As an attorney, he has represented businesses of all types and sizes, including manufacturers, distribution companies, real estate developers and investors, contractors, financial institutions, and retailers.
 With more than 30 years of legal and business experience, he brings an exceptional array of skills and insights to the mediation process, his law clients and the real estate marketplace.
 His areas of particular mediation expertise are business, real estate, construction, estates and bankruptcy.

-Shafiq is a pro bono mediator with the Aga Khan Conciliation and Arbitration Board (CAB).
+Shafiq is a pro bono mediator and afilliated with the Aga Khan Conciliation and Arbitration Board (CAB).
 He served as a Board Member of CAB for the Midwest United States from 2009–2015.
 Currently, Shafiq continues to support CAB’s work mediating commercial and matrimonial disputes involving members of the Ismaili Muslim community.
-Professionally, Shafiq is a Technology Manager for the Bank of Montreal.
+Professionally, Shafiq is a Technology professional for the Bank of Montreal.
 He holds an MBA from DePaul University and BBA from the University of Illinois at Chicago.

 Corinne “Cookie” Levitz, J.D.

 Cookie has been involved in the mediation field since 1978.
 She is employed as a supervisor and family mediator of parenting disputes for the Circuit Court of Cook County.
 Cookie has been an adjunct faculty member at several area law schools since 1987, including Chicago-Kent and Loyola where she teaches Mediation and Child & Family Law Mediation.
 Cookie has had an on-going involvement with the Center for Conflict Resolution in Chicago since 1978 where she serves as a mediation and conflict resolution trainer, and volunteer mediator and facilitator.